top of page

 Research

-Our group is interested in studying how the behaviors of individual cells contribute to the formation of tissue patterns.
-This is an essential process required for the development, homeostasis, and regeneration of living tissues.
+Our group is interested in studying how the behaviors of individual cells contribute to the organization of tissues.
+This is an essential process required for the development, homeostasis, and regeneration of living tissues and organs.
 We use the fruit fly, Drosophila Melanogaster, as a model organism alongside genetics, microscopy, and quantitative analyses to ask questions like:

 1. How do cells communicate with each other during patterning events?